ing-bank/lion/README.md

 ### TODO

 - Fix FOUC (flash of unstyled text) when navigating to the component page.
 F.e. visit the [button page](http://localhost:4322/components/button) and notice that the example components are not loaded right away.
-Hence the page is "blinking" when rendering
+Hence the page is "blinking" when rendering.
+We need to explore why on master the page is loaded quicly and on Astro slowly.
+Is it because of bundling?
+Because of the fact that we concatenate multiple pages?
+How do we handle this?
+Adding a loader animation, bundling, etc.?

 - Fix the error for `icon resolver`.
 See [components/icon](http://localhost:4322/components/icon) and [drawer page](http://localhost:4322/components/drawer):